louisluhao/Koi-Framework/README.md

 # Koi
-Koi is a framework for developing web applications on top of jQuery.
+Koi is an application toolkit for developing web applications.

 ## Development Philosophy
 > Write once, use forever.